Cyphre117/PrototypeDevTDD/TDD.md

 7. Now `glCreateProgam()` can be used as normal in that scope.

 This process has to be repeated for every required function.
-Since most of OpenGL's functions we were using had a GLES counterpart with the same or similar name, the engine's structure only suffered very minor changes apart from substituting GLEW includes and initialisation calls with the process described above.
-The only other addition worth mentioning is the need to specify a GLES context when creating the window:
+Also specify a GLES context when creating the window:

 ~~~cpp
 SDL_GL_SetAttribute(SDL_GL_CONTEXT_PROFILE_MASK,SDL_GL_CONTEXT_PROFILE_ES);